Linda Lay, Business, Finance, and IT Education Consultant, CTE Division

 Credentials and Certifications

-Students, educators, and support staff are all eligible to earn Microsoft Office Specialist (MOS) certifications through the IT Academy program.
-Over 100,000 MOS certifications have been earned by students and teachers since the inception of the agreement in 2010 (2010-11 academic year).
-Microsoft Technology Associate (MTA) and Microsoft Office Specialist (MOS) are available through Business, Finance, and IT Education courses to students.
+Students, educators, and support staff are all eligible to earn Microsoft Office Specialist (MOS) and Microsoft Technical Associate (MTA) certifications through the IT Academy program.
+Over 200,000 MOS and MTA certifications have been earned by students and teachers since the inception of the agreement in 2010 (2010-11 academic year).
+MTA and MOS are available through Business, Finance, and IT Education courses to students.
 Teachers also have the option of earning the Microsoft Certified Educator (MCE) and Microsoft Certified Trainer (MCT) certifications through the program.
-Certification licenses are offered by (Microsoft's partner) Certiport.
+Certification exams are offered by (Microsoft's partner) Certiport.

 Technology Skills in Career and Technical Education

 The IT Academy consists of a software and curriculum package that provides schools with the most up to date technology and curriculum resources to teach on the latest technology.
-Curriculum includes Microsoft Official Academic Course (MOAC) eBooks (digital textbooks), e-Learning courses - web-based modules and instruction, which allow students to learn Microsoft computer programs such as Microsoft Word, Excel, PowerPoint, Access, and much more at their own pace, test banks, projects and exam review kit are also available to provide teachers with ample resources to prepare their students for certification.
+Curriculum includes Microsoft Official Academic Course (MOAC) eBooks (digital textbooks), Online Learning courses - web-based modules and instruction, which allow students to learn Microsoft computer programs such as Microsoft Word, Excel, PowerPoint, Access, and much more at their own pace.
+Test banks, projects and exam review kits are also available to provide teachers with ample resources to prepare their students for certification.

-The North Carolina Department of Public Instruction has implemented a professional development plan for staff members statewide in over 200 e-Learning courses including, but not limited to, Windows 7, SharePoint, Exchange, and Office applications.
+The North Carolina Department of Public Instruction has implemented a professional development plan for staff members statewide in over 200 Online Learning courses including, but not limited to, Windows 7, SharePoint, Exchange, and Office applications.
 These courses will further the knowledge of teachers and IT staff throughout the state.

 IT Academy member schools have access to the very latest Microsoft tools, including training and resources to help teachers get started with their benefits.
-Students involved in the IT Academy have access to a multitude of resources including Microsoft Digital Literacy for those new to computing, Microsoft's e-Learning Curriculum with more than 200 multimedia courses, Career Forward, SkyDrive, Office 365, and other valuable Microsoft resources not available to the general public.
-Students can access many of those programs wherever they have a computer.
+Students involved in the IT Academy have access to a multitude of resources including Microsoft Digital Literacy for those new to computing, Microsoft's Online Learning Curriculum with more than 200 multimedia courses, SkyDrive, Office 365, and other valuable Microsoft resources not available to the general public.
+Students can access many of those programs wherever they have internet access.

 Microsoft and the N.C.
-Department of Public Instruction provide a DreamSpark subscription to all high schools, DreamSpark licenses your school to distribute development and design products across your school’s labs (using lab licenses) and to all students and faculty for installation on their personal PCs so that schools can engage and excite students with the latest technology.
+Department of Public Instruction provide a DreamSpark subscription to all high schools.
+DreamSpark provides licenses to distribute development and design products across school labs (using lab licenses) and to all students and faculty for installation on personal PCs so that schools can engage and excite students with the latest technology.
 DreamSpark Premium is available to STEM schools.
 Details of the DreamSpark program can be found at https://www.dreamspark.com/.

 NOTE :: Various file formats are used on this page that may require download.
 If larger than 1mb, it will take longer to download.
 For instructions or more information, please visit our download page.